 Climate Change and Wildfires

 The effects of climate change are indeed unstoppable.
 No region is immune to this global phenomenon.
-That is why everyone should be aware of the possible effects it draws.
+That is why everyone should be aware of the possible effects it draws, for example, read articles while finding them on the Internet, or contact topwritingservice.com, asking to conduct research on a specific topic, or even ask the community to hold certain educational meetings.
 Even the highly developed United States won’t be spared for the extreme natural effects presented by climate change.
 Western US is one of the US regions to be greatly affected.
 This is with western wildfires and climate change.

 There are an increasing number of wildfire occurrences in Western US, while wildfire season is becoming longer within the area than its usual.
 Before the average number of huge wild fires every year is wider than 1,000 acres.
 From the years between 1980 and 1989, the average occurrence is 140, while in years between 1990 and 1999 it is 160.
 But then, this greatly increased from year 2000 to 2012 having 250.